-A sleeping sack is generally used for older babies after a swaddle no longer works, and for older babies, this is a much safer option- the blanket cannot get pulled over the head, the arms are free etc. A sleeping sack not tight and is not effective though for the hug swaddling that some babies love.
+A sleeping sack is generally used for older babies after a swaddle no longer works, and for older babies, this is a much safer option – the blanket cannot get pulled over the head, the arms are free etc. A sleeping sack is not tight and is not effective though for the hug swaddling that some babies love.
 Update: AAP confirms swaddling is an infant sleep death risk.
-Conclusions is that infants who could possibly roll should never be swaddled in sleep.
+Conclusions are that infants who could possibly roll should never be swaddled in sleep.

 7) Lack of weight gain in breastfed and swaddled newborns.
 One Russian study showed lack of weight recovery in newborns who were breastfed and swaddled compared to not swaddled.
 These infants were not nursing as well or as frequently and eventually needed formula supplementation.
 This likely has to do with a lack of rousing to eat frequently. http://www.ncbi.nlm.nih.gov/pubmed/16716541

 We have a long fear that baby will self-harm if not restricted.
 We have a fear that baby will move about and not just sleep.
 We have a fear that baby will somehow escape.
 And we have a deep-seated belief that babies must be contained and as well as that, babies need STUFF to help them sleep.

 While the reasons not to restrict baby in a swaddle or sleep sack above are actually dangerous, the next one is simply… frustrating.